-An easy and delicious rhubarb loaf, made with yogurt and flavoured with a touch of orange zest.
+An easy and delicious rhubarb loaf cake, made with yogurt and flavoured with a touch of orange zest.
 The orange and rhubarb flavour combination is a winner!
-You can make this rhubarb loaf recipe with fresh or frozen rhubarb.
+You can make this rhubarb loaf recipe with fresh rhubarb or frozen rhubarb.

 - The rhubarb and orange flavour combination of this rhubarb loaf really works!